marschall/memoryfilesystem/README.md

 }
 ```

 It's important to note that the field holding the rule must be public.
-If you're using an IoC container for integration tests check out the secion below.
+If you're using an IoC container for integration tests check out the section below.

 ### Spring
 The `com.github.marschall.memoryfilesystem.MemoryFileSystemFactoryBean` provides integration with Spring.